openstack-archive/os-faults/doc/source/quickstart/config_spec.rst

 cloud_management
 ----------------

-This parameter specifies cloud managment driver and its argumanets.
+This parameter specifies cloud management driver and its arguments.
 ``cloud_management`` is responsible for configuring connection to nodes and contains arguments such as SSH username/password/key/proxy.